nichol7s/timelines-site/pages/index.md

 If you want to make a contibution, take a look at our [GitHub site](https://github.com/its-airborne/timelines-site)

+## Now we know it's airborne

+{:refdef: style="font-size: 150%; padding-left: 10%;"}
+"When indoors with other people
+(except your own household members), wear the best mask available covering your nose and mouth at all times"
+{: refdef}

 ## More Reading & Important Links

 ### Aerosols: Frequently Asked Questions